Back to Top

 7 FINISHING

-7.1 THE FINISH LINE
+7.1 THE FINISH LINE will be either:

 (a) a line joining the outer white painted upright post on the race movable white post and a white buoy, or